V4smin4/Brazilian-Ecommerce-Olist-Analysis/README.md

 ## Database

 Nine tables built from the original datasets, with primary and foreign key constraints enforcing the relationships between entities.
+See the [ER diagram](Database/Schema/ER_Diagram.png) for the full schema.

 | Table | Rows |
 |---|---:|